Thomas S. Buechner

-Tom Buechner played an essential role in restoring our Main Streets as places that people want to be.
+Tom Buechner played an essential role in restoring Main Streets into places that people want to be.
 While in Corning, New York, he recognized the importance of successful Main Streets in creating community vitality, setting in motion what would become the country’s first Main Street program.
-Yet it was not Buechner’s professional work that led him to make an impact as a placemaker, but rather his ability to understand what would make his community a better place.
+However, even beyond his professional work, it was Buechner’s astute understanding of how to transform the places within his own community that made such a powerful impact on the Placemaking world.

-As an artist and designer, Buechner trained and worked all over the world including Amsterdam and Puerto Rico.
-Early in his career, he worked on display design at the Metropolitan Museum of Art and later served as the first director of the Corning Museum of Glass from 1950 to 1960.
+An artist and designer, Buechner trained and worked all over the world, from Amsterdam to Puerto Rico.
+Early in his career, he worked on display design at the Metropolitan Museum of Art, and he later served as the first director of the Corning Museum of Glass from 1950 to 1960.
 Under his watch, the museum worked to establish glass as a respected medium, rather than simply a “craft.”
 He organized numerous traveling exhibitions and founded two professional journals, The Journal of Glass Studies and New Glass Review.
-In 1960, Buechner, then only 33, was hired as the Director of the Brooklyn Museum and served until 1971.
-He made it a priority of the Museum to reconfigure the way that it displayed work in order to move a large number of pieces out of storage and make them accessible to the public.
-Historic preservation was also a focus for Buechner at the museum—he created a sculpture garden that featured salvaged pieces from sites throughout New York City.
-Following his time at the Brooklyn Museum, he served as the president of Steuben Glass, chairman of the Corning Glass Works Foundation, and returned as the President of the Corning Museum of Glass.
+In 1960, Buechner, then only 33, was hired as the Director of the Brooklyn Museum, where he served until 1971.
+He made it a priority of the Museum to reconfigure its display practices in order to bring a large number of pieces out of storage and make them accessible to the public.
+Historic preservation was also a focus for Buechner at the museum—he created a sculpture garden featuring salvaged pieces from multiple sites throughout New York City.
+Following his time at the Brooklyn Museum, he served as the president of Steuben Glass and chairman of the Corning Glass Works Foundation, and he returned as the President of the Corning Museum of Glass.

-Throughout his career as a director and executive, he continued to practice art as an illustrator for the Chicago Tribune and Washington Post and also as a painter.
-Beginning in 1986, Buechner began painting full time focusing on portraiture, landscapes, and still lifes.
-He was featured in solo and group exhibitions, and published many books and articles regarding his perspective on art.
+Throughout his career as a director and executive, Beuchner continued to practice art as both a painter and an illustrator for Chicago Tribune and Washington Post.
+In 1986, he began painting full time, focusing on portraiture, landscapes, and still life.
+He was featured in multiple solo and group exhibitions, and he published many books and articles on his perspective on art.

-Buechner was an important corporate executive in the area, working as chairman of the Corning Glass Works Foundation at the time, and saw the need to preserve the buildings and turn them into social and economic assets for the community.
+Working as chairman of the Corning Glass Works Foundation at the time, Buechner was an important corporate executive in the area, and he understood the importance of preserving these buildings and turning them into social and economic assets for the community.
 He knew that people wanted to live where there was a thriving downtown, filled with places to eat, shop, and interact with other members of the community.
-He understood that Corning would not be able to survive without places where residents wanted to spend their time.
-He had the vision and understanding to know that it would take a professional effort to implement any strategy to save the buildings and bring energy back to downtown.
-Yet nothing at all existed in the U.S from which to draw inspiration or ideas.
+With an understanding that Corning would not survive without such places, Buechner knew that a professional effort was needed in order to implement a strategy for saving these buildings and bringing energy back to downtown.
+He had few resources, however, from which to draw resources or ideas. from nothing at all existed in the U.S from which to draw inspiration or ideas.